CGLemon/Sayuri/README.md

 ## Build From Source

-Please see this [section](./docs/COMPILE.md).
-For those on the Windows platform, an executable file can be downloaded directly from the [release page](https://github.com/CGLemon/Sayuri/releases).
+For instructions on building from source, please refer to this [section](./docs/COMPILE.md).
+If you are using Windows, you can download a precompiled executable directly from the release page.

 ## Reinforcement Learning

-Sayuri is a high-efficiency self-play learning system for the game of Go.
-The accompanying figure illustrates the estimated computational cost of the v0.7 engine (purple line) in comparison to KataGo and LeelaZero.
-Notably, Sayuri achieves approximately a 250x reduction in computational requirements compared to ELF OpenGo.
-This was demonstrated by a full training run completed in just three months on a single RTX 4080 GPU.
-This efficiency significantly surpasses the 50x computational reduction claimed by KataGo g104.
+Sayuri is a highly efficient self-play learning system for the game of Go that focuses on computational efficiency.
+In her v0.7 release, Sayuri’s training cost (represented by the purple line) is notably lower than that of both KataGo and Leela Zero.
+Compared to ELF OpenGo, Sayuri requires approximately 250× less computation.
+The complete training run was conducted in three months using a single RTX 4080 GPU.
+By comparison, KataGo’s g104 version reports a reduction of around 50×, making Sayuri’s efficiency improvement considerably larger.

-[Here](./bash/README.md) will describe how to run the self-play loop.
+For details on how to run the self-play loop, please refer to this [guide](./bash/README.md).

 ![sayuri-vs-kata](./img/sayurivskata-v7.png)